kktt007/note/temp.md

 ### 3.27
+- bother
+- to make the effort to do something:
+- to spend time and/or energy doing something

+    ‘Shall I wait?’
+‘No, don't bother’.
+- I don't know why I bother!
+Nobody ever listens!

+- to make someone feel worried or upset:
+Does it bother you that he's out so much of the time?

+- effort
+- an attempt to do something especially when it is difficult to do
+- Please make an effort to be on time.

+- affort -- \ ə-ˈfekt

+- effort -- \ i-ˈfekt

+Affect is usually a verb, meaning to influence or act upon.
+Effect is usually a noun, meaning the result of an action.

 - outbreak
 - a sudden appearance of something, esp. of a disease or something else dangerous or unpleasant: